The-Balance-FFXIV/balance-static/content/jobs/ranged/dancer/basic-guide.md

 ![](https://cdn.discordapp.com/attachments/752334526449057853/897228668747780096/unknown.png)

 When trying to optimize the amount of damage you get from DET + DH, you have to consider what percent of your total damage occurs under the Devilment buff.
 Many current top DNC parses show on some fights the % of your total damage that is done under Devilment is approximately 31%.
-This % is dependent on multiple things: party composition (raid buffs), fight length (affecting the number of Devilment casts and what % of the total time you are under Devilment), ability to successfully pool Feathers/Esprit into buff windows, etc… In order to consider Devilment in our DH+DET optimization calculations, we can do a weighted average of the damage you do outside of Devilment vs inside Devilment for different % amounts of your total damage happening under Devilment.
+This % is dependent on multiple things: party composition (raid buffs), fight length (affecting the number of Devilment casts and what % of the total time you are under Devilment), ability to successfully pool Feathers/Esprit into buff windows, etc.

+In order to consider Devilment in our DH+DET optimization calculations, we can do a weighted average of the damage you do outside of Devilment vs. inside Devilment for different % amounts of your total damage happening under Devilment.
 The result shows different DET/DH amounts were favored at different %’s of total damage happening under Devilment.
 However, between 21-35+% of total damage occurring under Devilment showed the same peak in expected damage value at the same specific stat tiers of DET / DH (at 1965 DET and 2864 DH or 39.5% DET / 60.5 % DH).
 However, achieving this exact stat tier is not possible with current gear / melding options available in 5.2 due to materia VIII’s being in increments of 60.
-Therefore, when looking at obtainable options from melding combinations, the maximum expected damage was calculated for 2067 DET and 2762 DH (42.0 % DET / 58.0 % DH) which is the stats for current BiS for DNC as of patch 5.25.
+Therefore, when looking at obtainable options from melding combinations, the maximum expected damage was calculated for 2067 DET and 2762 DH (42.0 % DET / 58.0 % DH) which is the stats for BiS for DNC as of patch 5.25.

 - - -